jupyterhub/mybinder.org-deploy/docs/source/incident-reports/2020-07-09-simultaneous-launches-scipy.md

    ![launch-time-chart](https://i.imgur.com/dO1FIfw.png)

-   If we limit to only the 99th percential of successful launches, we see that launches *almost never* take longer than 5 minutes and then succeed:
+   If we limit to only the 99th percentile of successful launches, we see that launches *almost never* take longer than 5 minutes and then succeed:

    ![](https://i.imgur.com/rYh0Whv.png)

    If we decrease the launch timeout to 5 minutes, this will likely increase our failure rate, *according to metrics*, but should clear out the queue of what are likely already failed launches *according to users*.
 The result should be a better experience. [issue](https://github.com/jupyterhub/mybinder.org-deploy/issues/1528).

 3. We should investigate resource allocations to builds, and possible limit concurrent builds per repo to a very small number (killing old builds is probably a better user experience than blocking new ones), as the failure corresponds to a spike in builds but *not* a spike in launches. [issue for information gathering here](https://github.com/jupyterhub/mybinder.org-deploy/issues/1529).
+4. Use in-progress metrics (`binderhub_inprogress_launches|builds`) for instant feedback about current launch/build requests.
-4. Add a launches-requested metric that is recorded immediately upon request, because our current launch metrics are only recorded when the launch either succeeds or fails, resulting in an inaccurately smooth and delayed metrics report.
+   Our `launch_time_seconds` metrics are only recorded when the launch either succeeds or fails, resulting in an inaccurately smooth and delayed metrics report.
 For example:
-   120 requests in 1 second that complete one at a time over a minute will look like a smooth 2 requests/second in the current metrics.
+   120 requests in 1 second that complete one at a time over a minute will look like a smooth 2 requests/second in the current metrics. *done in grafana*.
 5. Implement a quota on prod so that pending pods beyond capacity fail informatively, rather than queuing, continuing to add to the load?